-It is not recommended to take Lacosamide Accord if you are pregnant, as the effects of lacosamide on pregnancy and the unborn baby are not known.
-It is not recommended to breast-feed your baby while taking Lacosamide Accord, as Lacosamide Accord passes into breast milk.
+It is not recommended to take Lacosamide Accord if you are pregnant or breast-feeding, as the effects of lacosamide on pregnancy and the unborn baby or the new-born child are not known.
+Also, it is not known whether Lacosamide Accord passes into breast milk.
 Seek advice immediately from your doctor if you get pregnant or are planning to become pregnant.
 They will help you decide if you should take Lacosamide Accord or not.